solyarisoftware/Highlight.vim/README.md

 If you like the project, please ⭐️star this repository to show your support! 🙏

 Any contribute is welcome.
-Discussions/Issues: please submit issues for bugs, etc.
+Discussions/Issues: please submit here issues for bugs, suggestions, etc.
-You can also contact me privately, via email.
+You can also contact me privately, via email (giorgio.robino@gmail.com).

 ## Licenze